Annual Report 2024

 Finance

-CCC’s income was sufficient to fulfil the commitments agreed by the trustees to pay school fees, support Cambodia for Christ and make grants to widows, the poor and the needy.
+CCC’s income, plus some of the charity’s reserves, were used to fulfil the commitments agreed by the trustees to pay school fees, support Cambodia for Christ and make grants to widows, the poor and the needy.

 Funding for administrative and promotional activities and the allowances paid to our staff in Cambodia was provided by gifts from Council members and tax recovered in connection with undesignated gifts given through Gift Aid.